-It's worth stressing that our findings pertain to a single state (Illinois) with a diversified economy during a period of low inflation and tight labor markets.
-The importance of sticky wages on the layoff margin surely varies over time and space, perhaps greatly.

-In this regard, several hypotheses warrant attention in future work: (1) Job losers display even more openness to job-saving wage cuts during recessions and other periods with slack labor markets.
-(2) High inflation, as in 2021 and 2022, relaxes the bite of wage stickiness on the layoff margin.
-(3) Collective-bargaining agreements lead to a greater incidence of layoffs that violate bilateral efficiency, other things equal.
-(4) Company-wide pay structures lead to a greater incidence of layoffs that violate bilateral efficiency, other things equal.
-(5) Performance-based pay and other flexible forms of compensation (bonuses, tips, equity options, etc.) lead to a smaller incidence of bilaterally inefficient layoffs.
-(6) Secular trends in collective-bargaining coverage, the use of performance-based pay, and the prevalence of company-wide pay scales have had material effects on the frequency of layoffs that violate bilateral efficiency.
-(7) Concerns about fairness norms and the negative morale effects of wage cuts are more common-and a more important force in deviations from bilateral efficiency-when sub-par worker performance is costlier to the employer, harder to detect before negative consequences manifest, and harder to locate in specific individuals.
+It's worth re-iterating that our findings pertain to a single state (Illinois) with a diversified economy during a period of low inflation and tight labor markets.
+The role of sticky wages on the layoff margin surely varies over time and space.
+In this regard, several hypotheses warrant attention in future work: (1) Workers are even more open to job-saving wage cuts during recessions.
+(2) High inflation, as in 2021 and 2022, relaxes the bite of sticky wages on the layoff margin.
+(3) Collective bargaining raises the incidence of layoffs that violate the bilateral condition for privately efficient separations.
+(4) Performance-based pay and other flexible forms of compensation (bonuses, tips, equity options, etc.) reduce the incidence of such layoffs.
+(5) Concerns about fairness norms and the negative morale effects of wage cuts are more common-and a more important force in deviations from bilateral efficiency-when sub-par worker performance is costlier to the employer, harder to detect before negative consequences manifest, and harder to source to specific individuals.

-Our survey approach is suitable for addressing all of these hypotheses, and more.
-Some issues can be more powerfully explored by using a two-prong sample design that asks job losers and their former employers about the same layoff events and, indeed, about the same wage-reduction events.
-For example, asking both job losers and their former employers about their openness to job-saving pay cuts would yield sharper inferences about the extent of, and reasons for, deviations from bilateral efficiency on the layoff margin.
+The survey approach developed in this paper is suitable for tackling hypotheses (1) to (4).
+Tackling (5) requires a two-prong sample design that asks job losers and their former employers about the same layoff events and, indeed, about the same wage-reduction events.
+This two-prong design will also yield more powerful evidence regarding the other hypotheses.
+For example, asking both job losers and their former employers about their openness to job-saving pay cuts would yield sharper inferences about why layoffs happen and whether employer and workers views diverge in this regard.
 Although unusual, this type of two-prong sample design is entirely feasible.
 Every state-level unemployment insurance system in the United States operates an administrative record system that tracks unemployment benefit recipients and links them to their former employers.
-The same is true for unemployment insurance systems in many other countries as well.
+The same is true for unemployment insurance systems in many other countries.

-Ultimately, we see this line of research as providing stronger, more informative empirical foundations for macroeconomic theorizing and for models that feature a role for sticky wages.
-This line of research will also help answer the following question: What types of policies or third-party interventions could overcome the communication, coordination, contractual and other frictions that inhibit efficient wage adjustments on the layoff margin and, by doing so, reduce the frequency of layoffs and the volume of claims on the unemployment insurance system?
+Ultimately, we see this line of research as providing stronger empirical foundations for theorizing about wage stickiness and layoffs.
+This line of research will also help answer the following question: What types of policies or third-party interventions could overcome the communication, coordination, contractual and other frictions that inhibit wage adjustments on the layoff margin and, by doing so, reduce the frequency of layoffs and the volume of claims on the unemployment insurance system?